Miklakapi/Raspberry_LED_Cube/README.md

 The project is in the development phase.

 ## ToDo
+### Web Page
-- Create Web page to create json sequences file
+- Export to json file
+- Disable squares
+- Delay to sequence
+- Margin top to the cube
+- Online control
+- Cube build schema